Roon Server on NAS

-architecture.
+Roon Server requires a more powerful processor than most media servers due to our architecture.
 Historically, most NAS devices have not been powerful enough to deliver a first-class experience with Roon, but an increasing number are becoming capable.

 Less powerful NAS devices can also work for smaller collections, although they won't perform as well as systems that meet our recommended specifications.